Masud8851/java-problem-solving/ProblemSolving/Basic/README.md

 <h5>JavaScript Objects</h5>

+<b>In JavaScript, an object is a standalone entity, with properties and type.
+Compare it with a cup, for example.
+A cup is an object, with properties.
+A cup has a color, a design, weight, a material it is made of, etc. The same way, JavaScript objects can have properties, which define their characteristics.</b>

 <p>In real life, a car is an object. <br>

 A car has properties like weight and color, and methods like start and stop:</p>